apteacher/apteacher.github.io/z_page5.markdown

 # smart devices

 All smart phones/watches should be stored in the school bag and on mute/vibrate.
+I will announce ahead of time when we plan to use smart devices for learning purposes.

+# spoken language

+Unless there is a need to interpret a new word, the expectation is that we all speak English in the classroom space.

 # calculators